-The deep ocean floors of the Earth take up vast regions of the planet’s surface, and they have never seen sunlight.
+We might compare the vast and hostile expanse of space with the deep ocean floors of the Earth.
+They take up vast regions of the planet’s surface, and they have never seen sunlight.
 They are underwater continents of crushing pressure and constant darkness.

-They are for the most part totally empty of any form of life, being too dark, too cold, and too high in pressure to be hospitable.
+It’s a place that for the most part is totally empty of any form of life, being too dark, too cold, and too high in pressure to be hospitable.

 However, spread thin throughout this underwater world are small cracks in the Earth's crust.
 When this happens, magma mixes with cold seawater, heating it from 60-400°C. Minerals released from the magma solidify around the points of contact, eventually creating layers of sediment that form a chimney-like structure on the deep ocean floor, from which jets of smoke erupt.
 Some have been discovered to be 15 stories high.